rpanday/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 I used the numpy library to calculate summary statistics of the traffic signs data set in code cell **[3]** of notebook.
+The pickled version of this dataset can be downloaded from [here](https://drive.google.com/open?id=1ig0T6qHlTRSd63f4uGuvlQF9N00Skmji)

 * The size of training set is **34799**
 * The size of the validation set is **4410**